KasualTheGamer/SDV-Mod-Open-Air-Seed-Market/ReadMe.md

 # Dependencies

 - Content Patcher - this is a content pack for that framework
-- Central Station - so you can get to the Market
+- Central Station - so you can get to the Market without having to walk there
 - SMAPI - so your mods work, at all

 # Planned Development

-- TODO: finish adding the bus stop warp location
 - Farm Type Manager content pack for the map
 - adding a seasonal goods vendor, and maybe another for animal produce so cooks can get cooking right from the get go

 # Known Oddities and Issues

 - When a shop has no inventory, there is no reaction to trying to interact with it.
 This happens when the option to limit the shops to season appropriate wares is set to `true`.
-- working on bus stop related shenanigans
--- The ticket machine for the bus disappears when on the Market map and making edits to the mod's config through GMCM.
 - Using context tags and "do not repeat" settings to get Cornucopia seeds in the shop is causing warnings about null items in the shop.
 Investigating whether this is an ignorable issue (and how to get rid of the underlying situ causing the warnings, regardless).

 # Think you can do this better?

 This map is heavily inspired by a map that has since been taken down from Nexus, which was titled Farmer's Market, created by NotAGardener.
-Their idea worked for me, and when they took it down, I thought, hey, a chance to figure out making my own maps!
+Their idea for a seed market map worked for me, and when they took it down, I thought, hey, a chance to figure out making my own maps!

 Many head thunks later, using just the base game assets and learning from the examples I could scavenge around the net, I put together this small little outdoor map with seed vendors and some trees.

 So, if you think you can do it better, go ahead!
 Please!
 In fact, send me a link should you post your take!

-All the image assets I've used are from the base game, and all the seeds are from ConcernedApe or the mod authors of the mods I eventually make this play nice with.
+All the image assets I've used are from the base game, and I'm just following the formula for a content pack laid out by the authors of C.

+# Changelog
+## 0.1.5-beta
+- Begining changelog on ReadMe.md
+- added in dairy vendor
+- added in a ticket machine on the map instead of relying on Central Station to keep one there -- Testing if this resolves ticket machine vanishing when on the map and editing config